 A message published directly to a topic member of a distributed destination (that is, the publisher did not specify the distributed destination) is also forwarded to all the members of that distributed topic.
 This includes subscribers that originally subscribed to the distributed topic, and which happened to be assigned to that particular topic member.
-In other words, publishing a message to a specific distributed topic member automatically forwards it to all the other distributed topic members, just as publishing a message to a distributed topic members.
+In other words, publishing a message to a specific distributed topic member automatically forwards it to all the other distributed topic members, just as publishing a message to a distributed topic automatically forwards it to all of its distributed topic members.
 For more information about looking up specific distributed destination members, see Section 8.5.3, "Accessing Distributed Destination Members."